-This festive Apple Cider Champagne Cocktail is the perfect combination of sweet, tart and bubbly!
-Made from just 2 ingredients (apple cider and champagne!), this cocktail is a super easy drink that will leave your guests refreshed and impressed.
+This festive Apple Cider Mimosa is the perfect combination of sweet, tart and bubbly!
+Made from just 2 ingredients (apple cider and champagne!).
 Cheers!

 We love this Instant Pot apple cider recipe, but if you don’t have an Instant Pot, feel free to pick up store-bought cider — nothing wrong with taking that route either!

 YES!
-Champagne, brut or prosecco will all work for this cocktail.
+Champagne (cava or brut) or prosecco will all work for this cocktail.
 Prosecco tends to be a bit sweeter than champagne, and brut much drier than both champagne and prosecco.
 So, you do you!

-Champagne not your jam!?
-Prosecco or brut will work just perfectly for this drink recipe!
-Or, looking to go NA?
+Champagne not your jam?
+Prosecco or brut will work just perfectly for this drink recipe.
+Or, looking to go alcohol free?
 A seltzer, soda water or even a La Croix will add the fizziness you’re looking for.

 While we can’t say enough good things about homemade cider, store-bought cider will also work for this recipe.
 And a spiced cider will make the apple cinnamon flavors even more prominent.